A simple solution to pollution!

 There’s still work to be done, and we’re not giving up!

 Friends staff will continue to provide leadership in support of this legislation with our excellent team of ENGO colleagues and work with the prime sponsors, Representative Debra Lekanoff and Senator Liz Lovelett, to position this bill for successful passage in the next legislative session.
-Stay engaged with Friends on this issue because your voice will be needed to help require low-sulur fuels in 2026.
-This bill will improve air and water quality for the critically endangered Southern Resident killer whales, salmon, shoreline communities and marine economies!
+Stay engaged with Friends on this issue because your voice will be needed to help require low-sulfur fuels in 2026.
+This bill will improve air and water quality for the critically endangered Southern Resident killer whales, salmon, shoreline communities, and marine economies!

 The Issue: